Hunting in Australia: Game mammals

+Game birds

+Fowling in Australia is only allowed using shotguns with caliber no higher than 12-gauge.
+Lead shots are considered toxic pollutants and have been prohibited in all states and territories since 2024.
+Hunting blinds and decoys are allowed, though with usage restrictions, but electronic bird callers and live baits are prohibited.
+As part of hunting ethics, the hunter must ensure fair chase and need to retrieve and dispatch any downed bird as quickly as possible, either with a follow-up low-power birdshot (known as a "swatter load") or by performing a cervical dislocation.

 Waterfowl

 Duck hunting at Lake Burrumbeet using duck decoys.

-Only three states and one territory permits the hunting of waterfowl using firearms.
-Hunting with a permit is allowed in the Northern Territory, South Australia, Tasmania and Victoria.
-In addition to the native species, the Mallard is a feral species in Australia and is permitted to be hunted.
+Only three states (South Australia, Tasmania and Victoria) and one territory (the Northern Territory) permit waterfowl hunting using firearms on public lands, and a hunting permit is typically needed.
+In addition to the native species, the mallard is a feral introduced species in mainland Australia and is permitted to be hunted.
 Penalties apply for hunters who kill or injure non-listed species.
-Waterfowl that are fully protected in all states and territories and therefore must not be shot include: the Cape Barren goose, Black swan, Freckled duck, Blue-billed duck and Burdekin duck.
+Waterfowl that are fully protected in all states and territories and therefore must not be shot include: the Cape Barren goose, black swan, freckled duck, blue-billed duck and Burdekin duck.

-When hunting with shotguns, there is a risk of accidentally injuring ducks.
+When hunting with shotguns, there is a risk of injuring instead of instantly killing ducks.
 As ducks often fly in flocks, there is a potential for multiple ducks to be hit when hunters shoot into the flock to target an individual.
 The duck struck by the central cluster of the shot typically dies and falls to the ground.
 However, ducks on the periphery of the shot may still be hit by some pellets, which they survive but result in lifelong suffering.
+As a rule, hunters are not allowed to shoot into a flock.

 A survey conducted in Victoria on hunting four species of native ducks revealed a significant number of injured birds.
 Some of these birds survive, while others suffer before eventually dying.
 Approximately 26% of the shot ducks are either wounded or mutilated.
 Of these, 12% will be wounded and survive, whereas between 14% and 33% will be mutilated.
 The likely outcome for mutilated birds is a slow, painful death.
 An X-ray study of ducks caught using nets in Victoria found that between 6% and 19% of the ducks live with embedded shot pellets in their bodies.
 This animal cruelty has been mostly neglected by government officials.